beancount/docs/docs/installing_beancount.md

 Beancount needs a few more tools for development.
 If you’re reading this, you’re a developer, so I’ll assume you can figure out how to install packages, skip the detail, and just list what you might need:

 -   pytest: for unit tests

+-   meson, meson-python, ninja: for building (on branch master)

 -   ruff: for linting